 Rest.
 The bird, I mean.

 "Brining" is treating the bird to a salty bath for hours or days.
-My preferred method is the "Judy Bird," dry brining, which omits the water and is more convenient and even more effective but takes 3-4 days.
-(Since brine is salt water, "dry brine" is a bit paradoxical.
+My preferred method is the "Judy Bird," dry brining, which omits the water.
+It's more convenient but takes 3-4 days.
+(Since brine is salt water, "dry brine" is a misnomer.
 Nonetheless, I use the term "brine" to refer to either method of salting the bird.)

 The Judy Bird: Basic Dry Brining Procedure

 I learned about dry brining from an article by Russ Parsons, published in the Los Angeles Times.
 It's recommended by the the late Judy Rogers, founder Zuni Café.
 "You just salt the turkey a few days in advance, give it a brisk massage every so often to redistribute the salt, and then roast it."
 It worked well for me and is now my regular method.
-The results are much the same as wet brining.
-The meat is flavorful, not at all salty, and moist throughout.
-The biggest advantage: It's easier.
+The results are better than wet brining.
+The meat has more flavor, not at all salty, and moist throughout.
+And, it's easier.
 Salt it, place it in a plastic bag, refrigerate for three days, then refrigerate another day, uncovered.
 The only disadvantage is that you have to plan 4-5 days ahead.

 Basic Wet Brining Procedure

 Just as sauces are essential to fine cuisine, gravy is essential elixr.
 If great gravy has eluded you, worry not.
 I have a PhD in gravy.
 There is a simple, reliable route to excellent gravy: make-ahead pan gravy.
 Much of it is done before the bird is ready, even days in advance.

 I make at least two quarts (yes, really) of gravy and freeze the rest in ziptop bags.
 Myum.

 A really big bird is hard to cook well.
 10-12 pounds is easy to handle and cooks well and in any event, stay under 15 pounds.
 Cook's Illustrated developed a recipe for 20-pound birds that serves 20-24 people but I would rather do two smaller birds.
 If you have a, 18-22 pound birds, the basic method is

-Frozen turkeys do as well as fresh in some tests and I have had similar success with average supermarket birds and fancy-name fresh ones, organic, and free-range birds.
-Frozen birds are very likely to be pre-brined (the label will say it's "packed in a solution," or will list sodium or potassium-based ingredients).
+Frozen turkeys do as well as fresh in tests and I have had success with average supermarket birds as well as fancy-name fresh ones, organic, and free-range birds.
+Frozen birds are more likely to be pre-brined (the label will say it's "packed in a solution," or will list sodium or potassium-based ingredients).

 A top-rated turkey in more than one magazine report was the plain old Butterball.
-Most (but not all) Butterballs are packed in what they call a "solution," which is basically a brine — actually "salt, modified food starch, sodium phosphate, and natural flavors."
+Most (but not all) Butterballs are brined.
 I have used them twice with great success.

 Despite a lot of kudos in some magazine tests, I no longer use kosher birds.
 The main reason is that they are very salty — in at least one case, horribly so.
 Another drawback is they are not cleanly plucked.
-A spokesperson for Empire explained to me that this is because the Kosher laws do not allow the hot water dip used by most processors to loosen the feathers.
-A Kosher bird will have small pieces of feather.
+(A spokesperson for Empire explained to me that this is because the Kosher laws do not allow the hot water dip used by most processors to loosen the feathers.)
+A Kosher bird will have small pieces of feathers.
 They are a bit off-putting but don't affect the flavor.
 I pull the larger ones.
 The second complaint is that Kosher birds don't have any giblets or wing tips, which are part of my gravy-making.
 All you get is the neck.

 So far, I have to give the nod to good old Butterball, or whatever Costco or Trader Joe's has.